LLC Operating Agreement Template

 Structure of an Operating Agreement

-Name & Formation
+Name and Formation

-Members & Duties
+Members and Duties

-Capital Contributions & Ownership
+Capital Contributions and Ownership

 Voting Rights